samartzidis/NanoBot/docs/README.md

 Offers a Web configuration page for configuring it remotely from a mobile phone etc.

 ## Operation

+It is activated by user configurable wake words or by pressing the *talk/hangup* button on its head.

 #### Eye Colours Legend